Dynatron Radio: Post war period

 After the war, austerity measures and component shortages caused the company significant difficulties.
 The Dynatron range had always been aimed at the top of the market, but achieving this in post-war times was always going to be problematic.
 In 1954, an offer from Ekco was accepted, and control was handed over in 1955.
 At the time, there were 150 employees, and a new factory in St. Peter's Road had just been built.
 The Hacker brothers were retained as joint Managing Directors, and the company was successful; by 1959 there were 250 employees.

 However, the brothers decided to leave the group in September 1959 to start Hacker Radio Ltd. Shortly afterwards in 1960, Ekco merged with Pye, and then Pye was bought by Philips in 1967.
 During this time, Dynatron was moved from Maidenhead to King's Lynn.
 In 1981, Philips sold Dynatron to Roberts Radio.
 During the 1980s, Roberts, a company already marketing portable radios at the premium end of the market sector, used the Dynatron brand for lower-end portable radios and clock-radios.
-This tactic was needed in order to prevent Dynatron and Roberts products from competing against each other in the same market sector, but unfortunately it also very much cheapened the image of the brand.
+This tactic was needed in order to prevent Dynatron and Roberts products from competing against each other in the same market sector, but it also very much cheapened the image of the brand.
 Roberts manufactured the last Dynatron-branded radios in the late 1980s.
 Since then the brand has been in a state of permanent hiatus.